iCrazeiOS/Enmity-Plugins/README.md

 Collection of plugins I've made for Enmity

 - GetPFP: Use a slash command to get a user's profile picture (/pfp)
-- NoTracking: Removes tracking paramters from URLs you send (Twitter/Reddit currently supported)
+- NoTracking: Removes tracking parameters from URLs you send (for supported domains)